India, Italy have huge opportunities to boost economic ties: Piyush Goyal | Business

 - India

-He said that large size of domestic market, availability of talent pool, and the world of opportunity that India provides can help strengthen business ties between the two countries.
+He said that the large size of the domestic market, availability of talent pool and the world of opportunity that India provides can help strengthen business ties between the two countries.

-''India offers probably the largest business opportunities available anywhere in the world as we progress from USD 3 trillion economy today to a USD 10 trillion economy in ten years and towards USD 30 trillion economy in 20 odd years,'' Goyal said at the India Italy business round-table with Italian Foreign Minister Luigi Di Maio.
+''India offers probably the largest business opportunities available anywhere in the world as we progress from USD 3-trillion economy today to a USD 10-trillion economy in ten years and towards USD 30-trillion economy in 20-odd years and to a USD 50-trillion economy, which I believe we all are committed to, particularly when we see that we still are at very, very initial stages of development in the country,'' Goyal said at the India-Italy business round-table with Italian foreign minister Luigi Di Maio.

-He informed that over 600 Italian companies have established their presence in India and they have employed over 50,000 local staff.
+He informed that over 600 Italian companies have established their presence in India and they have employed over 50,000 local staff with a global turnover of 5 billion euro.

 The economic repercussions of the current crisis in Ukraine will not decrease engagement between the two nations, he added.